 Remove tilt tube nuts, tilt tube, bushings, thrust washers, handle and stern brackets.

-- Tilt tube nuts 1.
+- Tilt tube nuts

-- 2. Tilt tube
+- Tilt tube 2.

-- З. Bushings
+- Bushings

-- 4. Thrust washers
+- Thrust washers

 Use an appropriate tool to unhook the two springs from the top of the swivel bracket.
 Remove the springs.